qgis/QGIS-UC-Website/content/presenting/index.md

 - Using QGIS in large organisations (experiences and recommendations)
 - Integration of QGIS with other geospatial products
 - Future plans for the QGIS project
+- Open source as a strategic choice
+- GIS sovereignty with QGIS

 {{< rich-content-end >}}
 {{< rich-box-end >}}